Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism

-\textbf{Self-reflection.} This line of methods enhances the reflective ability of LLMs by constructing CoT training data that explicitly incorporates reflection processes.
-RISE \cite{qu2024recursive} leverages the discrepancy between reasoning conclusions and annotated answers as cues to prompt LLMs to revise their reasoning chains, thereby generating multi-round CoT revision data to train their self-reflection capability.
-Zhang et al. \cite{zhang-etal-2024-small} and ReflectEvo \cite{li-etal-2025-reflectevo} design a prompt-based pipeline that guides LLMs to generate and correct their own reasoning processes, which are then used as training data to enhance their self-correction ability.
-Yang et al. \cite{yang2025supercorrect} and PTR \cite{du2025think} improve reflection in LLMs by leveraging collaboration between larger and smaller models.
-Welleck et al. \cite{welleck2023generating} and SPOC \cite{zhao2025boosting} train models to explicitly decompose the reasoning process into an iterative think–reflection procedure.
+This line of methods enhances the reflective ability of LLMs by constructing CoT training data that explicitly incorporates reflection processes.
+RISE \cite{qu2024recursive} leverages the discrepancy between reasoning conclusions and annotated answers as cues to prompt LLMs to revise their CoT, thereby generating multi-round CoT revision data.
+Zhang et al. \cite{zhang-etal-2024-small} and ReflectEvo \cite{li-etal-2025-reflectevo} design a prompt-based pipeline that guides LLMs to generate reflective CoT training data.
+Yang et al. \cite{yang2025supercorrect} and PTR \cite{du2025think} collect CoT with reflection processes by leveraging collaboration between larger and smaller models.
+Welleck et al. \cite{welleck2023generating} and SPOC \cite{zhao2025boosting} decompose the reasoning process into an iterative think-reflection procedure to gather data.